dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 The .NET Aspire RabbitMQ integration:

-- Adds the health check when <xref:Aspire.RabbitMQ.Client.RabbitMQClientSettings.DisableHealthChecks?displayProperty=nameWithType> is `true`, which attempts to connect to and create a channel on the RabbitMQ server.
+- Adds the health check when <xref:Aspire.RabbitMQ.Client.RabbitMQClientSettings.DisableHealthChecks?displayProperty=nameWithType> is `false`, which attempts to connect to and create a channel on the RabbitMQ server.
 - Integrates with the `/health` HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic.

 ### Observability and telemetry